-Last year, the US market saw Autodesk announce its latest investment, in Californian prefabrication specialist Factory_OS.
+In early July, the US market saw Autodesk announce its latest investment, in Californian prefabrication specialist Factory_OS.
 The investment will support the development of a space dedicated to education and research on industrialised construction.
 Autodesk President and Chief Executive Officer Andrew Anagnost commented:

 “Building on Factory_OS’ existing use of our tools, we’ll work together to identify new software collaborations to streamline the design, fabrication, and supply chain management of offsite construction.”

 Other recent acquisitions have seen Autodesk invest $275 million to acquire online market BuildingConnected, and start-up PlanGrid, which digitalises construction workflow processes.
-Among numerous other examples, Amazon also invested in Plant Prefab, demonstrating a growing alignment between tech and construction.
+Among numerous other examples, Amazon also recently invested in Plant Prefab, demonstrating a growing alignment between tech and construction.